j9t/little-books/manuscript/html-css-coding-guidelines.md

 Use tools such as the [W3C HTML validator](https://validator.w3.org/) to test.

-Using valid HTML is a baseline quality attribute that ensures proper HTML use and contributes to learning about technical constraints.
+Using valid HTML is a baseline quality attribute that ensures proper HTML use, and that contributes to understanding technical requirements and constraints.

 Correct: